sagelywizard/raytracer/README.md

-# raytracer
+# C++ Ray Tracer

-This is a personal raytracer project in C++
+This is a personal ray tracer project in C++

+Status: in development